 Under the headlines we see when things go wrong, we have a wonderful core of younger people here in Melksham.
 I have been delighted to have worked with a number of them over the years.

-And other things too ...to be written up during April, looking to write more about issues that come up more often, and less about those rarely raised
+And other things too ...many to be written up in due course, looking to write more about issues that come up more often, and less about those rarely raised.

 Little changes - big differences

 NHS / Defibs

 Pedestrians over Challeymead - http://grahamellis.uk/blog98.html (8th April 2021)